The Importance of Fish in our Diet.

 There are four basic requirements for maintaining the quality of fish products.

-• Thoroughly chill and keep it as cool as possible prior to processing or selling;
+• Thoroughly chill and keep it as cool as possible before processing or selling;

 • Do not damage or crush the fish;